 Officers, Directors, and Staff

-One of the founders of the Radio History Society, volunteer Brian Belanger is the Museum’s executive director and curator.
+One of the founders of the Radio History Society, volunteer Brian Belanger is the Museum’s curator and a Director on the board.
 Prior to his retirement in 2000 from the National Institute of Standards and Technology, he held several senior management positions there, including Deputy Director of the Advanced Technology Program.
 He was a Commerce Department Science and Technology Fellow in 1983 and a recipient of Bronze and Silver medals from the Department.
 An electrical engineer, with a bachelor’s degree from Caltech and a Ph.D. from the University of Southern California, Brian also was a research engineer at the General Electric Research and Development Center early in his career.
 He is an amateur extra-class ham operator with call letters KB3PRS.
 He is the co-editor of Radio Age, the newsletter of the Mid-Atlantic Antique Radio Club, and the editor of Dials and Channels, the journal of the Radio & Television Museum.
 He was the recipient of the 2001 Antique Wireless Association’s Houck Award for Documentation for his many articles on antique radio topics, and also served as the first vice president of that organization.

 Board Chair — Stephen Hansman (term expires 2018)

 Steve is a Board Certified Family Physician and a native Marylander.
 He most recently spent 24 years providing primary care at Johns Hopkins Community Physicians in Annapolis.
 Steve has been collecting radios for many years and likes to think of himself as a kind of archaeologist, looking for radios at flea markets and antique shops, posted on eBay, or available by networking through people who share his passion.
 Steve is the Medical Director for Primary Care of the Anne Arundel Medical Group and also treats patients at the Pasadena office.